centrica-engineering/nucleus-docs/docs/components/ns-expander.md

 ## Introduction

-> Expanders are used to show or hide content within an accordion component.
+> Expanders are used to show or hide content.

 An expander consists of a heading and a content slot.
-When the heading is clicked the component expands to reveal the content.
+When the heading is clicked the component opens to reveal the content.
-When in an expanded state, clicking the heading will hide the content.
+When in an open state, clicking the heading will hide the content.

 ## Usage